Welcome to the 2026 Girl Scout Cookie Program!

 - Sales links should never be posted to online resale sites (eBay, Facebook Marketplace, Facebook Swap, Virtual Yard Sales, Amazon, etc.).

-- Social media ads are not be purchased or donated to promote sales links.
+- Social media ads are not to be purchased or donated to promote sales links.

 Girls/caregivers should consider truncating or removing their last name when using social media sites to protect their identity.

-- Girls may use private Facebook, Twitter, Instagram, text messages, IMs, and emails as online marketing tools to let family, friends, and former customers know about the sale.
+- Girl Scouts may use private Facebook, Twitter, Instagram, text messages, IMs, and emails as online marketing tools to let family, friends, and former customers know about the sale.

 - Group sites (military, neighborhood, etc.) are allowed—provided the post is not on listed on the resale portion of the site.